Do you know what’s in your vial?

 This isn’t a lecture.
 It’s a ledger.

 Every claim on this site is sourced to peer-reviewed research, FDA filings, DOJ press releases, or court documents.
 We speak the community’s language because we’ve been in the rooms.
-We’re not here to moralize — we’re here to make sure you know what’s in your vial before you inject it.
+We’re not here to moralize — we’re here to make sure you know what’s in your vial, or that someone qualified does.

 Find Legitimate Care →